KarenLukianyAlmeida/rest-api-store-manager/README.md

 - __Data Validation:__ Implemented robust data validation techniques to ensure the integrity of information received by the API.

 - __API Testing:__ Wrote comprehensive tests to validate the functionality of API endpoints, ensuring reliable and error-free operations. ___Mocha, Sinon, and Chai___ were used.

-# What was developed

-The RESTful API developed is a sales management system where it is possible to create, view, delete, and update products and sales.
-MySQL was used to manage the data.

 # Features